-Plan A covers some of the most significant costs associated with Original Medicare.
-It cover’s your Part A and Part B coinsurance, Hospice co-pay, and preventative care.
+Medicare Plan A covers basic benefits, which include some of the most significant costs associated with Original Medicare.
+It covers costs associated with Part A, such as:

-What is not covered by Medicare Supplement Plan A?
+What is Not Covered by Medicare Supplement Plan A?

 Who chooses Medicare Supplement Plan A?